_ [Contents]

 If you give too much weight to the regularizer term, it can distort the fit.
 This is an example of a bias-variance tradeoff.
 Details are beyond the scope of the present discussion.

-Often an intractible problem can be made tractible by introducing approximations.
+Often an intractable problem can be made tractable by introducing approximations.
 Document whatever approximations you make.

-What separates the professionals from the bush leagues is idea of a controlled approximation.
+What separates the professionals from the bush leagues is the idea of a controlled approximation.

 In the classroom, as in life generally, there will always be tradeoffs between simplicity and accuracy.
 In an intro-level course, simplicity will be favored.
 There will never be an exact right way to make the tradeoff ... by which I mean the optimum will be partly determined by taste, and will vary from class to class and even from day to day.

-Not only are approximations necessary in order to keep the students from getting brain-blisters ... let’s face it, approximations are necessary to keep the cognitive load on the teachers within reasonable bounds.
-It is not practical to require teachers to have domain expertise in fluid dynamics and every other field to which physics ideas can be applied.
+2. Furthermore, approximations are necessary to keep the cognitive load on the teachers within reasonable bounds.
+It is not practical to require every physics teacher to have domain expertise in fluid dynamics and every other field to which physics ideas can be applied.

 One might be tempted to just announce "Everything I will ever say is an idealization and an approximation" ... but even that isn’t quite right.
 Some topics in introductory physics (e.g. conservation of momentum) really are exact, so far as we know, and other parts are close enough for all practical purposes.